codemod-com/website/cms/automations/antd-5-remove-style-import.md

   description: Comment out the style file import from antd (in js file). twitter:card: Comment out the style file import from antd (in js file).
 ---
+Comment out the style file import from antd (in js file).